mahilab/Syntacts/tutorials/draw.md

 };
 ```

-Now that we have the skeleton of an `SyntactsDraw`, we can instantiate one in `main` and run the application:
+Now that we have the skeleton of `SyntactsDraw` complete, we can create an instance in `main` and run the application:

 ```cpp
 // main, program entry point